Accounting – How to Write Down Inventory

 Whenever you realize that your inventory items require a write-down, you should immediately charge the amount to expense.
 This write-down amount must not be spread over future accounting periods as this would mean that your business is getting benefits due to the write-down amount which is not true.
 Remember, your business accounting processes must be carried out according to the matching accounting principle.

-If you find these to be too complicated for you, you can consider getting a bookkeeping service in Singapore so to let the experts manage for you.
+If you find these to be too complicated for you, you can consider getting an accounting service in Singapore so to let the experts manage for you.